Nicholas of Flüe: Political mystic

-After receiving a mystical vision of a lily eaten by a horse, which he recognized as indicating that the cares of his worldly life (the draft horse pulling a plough) were swallowing up his spiritual life (the lily, a symbol of purity), he decided to devote himself entirely to the contemplative life.
+After receiving a mystical vision of a lily being eaten by a horse, which he recognized as indicating that the cares of his worldly life (the draft horse pulling a plough) were swallowing up his spiritual life (the lily, a symbol of purity), he decided to devote himself entirely to the contemplative life.
 In 1467, he left his wife and his ten children with her consent rescinded all his political duties and aimed to join a mystic brotherhood near Basel.
-A few miles away in Waldenburg, he saw three visions that made him understand his aim was not the one of gods and made him return towards the Melchtal, near his former home as he didn't dare to return home.
+A few miles away in Waldenburg, he saw three visions that made him understand his aim was not God's and made him return towards the Melchtal, near his former home as he didn't dare to return home.
 Discovered a few days after his arrival by some hunters, he eventually set himself up a hermit in the Ranft chine in Switzerland, establishing a chantry for a priest from his own funds so that he could assist at mass daily.
-Having arrived in the Ranft, he began to fast and after having received the consent of Oswald Yssner, the priest in Kerns he didn't eat anymore.
-Upon Yssner’s doubt and insistence for a clarification, Niklaus explained that he only from assisting a mass in which a priest enjoys the sacramental bread, received enough nourishment.
+Having arrived in the Ranft, he began to fast and after having received the consent of Oswald Yssner, the priest in Kerns, he didn't eat anymore.
+Upon Yssner's doubt and insistence for a clarification, Niklaus explained that he received enough nourishment from the priest receiving the Host, only by assisting at Mass.
 Symbolic visions continued to be a feature of his contemplation, and he became a spiritual guide whose advice was widely sought and followed.
 His reputation for wisdom and piety was such that notables and clergy from across Europe came to seek advice from him.
 The Benedictine abbot of Sponheim Johannes Trithemius convinced by the reports he heard from people who met Niklaus, compared him with Saint Anthony.
 In 1470, Pope Paul II granted the first indulgence to the sanctuary at Ranft and it became a pilgrimage site on the Way of Saint James, a pilgrims' route to Santiago de Compostela in Spain.
 His counsel prevented a civil war between the cantons meeting at the Diet of Stans in 1481, when their antagonism grew.
 Despite being illiterate and having limited experience with the world, he is honored among both Protestants and Catholics with the permanent national unity of Switzerland.
 The Archduke Sigismund sent him a gilded chalice in 1473 and 100 Guilders in 1481.
 Letters of thanks to him from Berne and Soleure still survive.
 When he died, on 21 March 1487, he was surrounded by his wife and children.